 Be prepared - Doing the background work can save valuable time when a problem strikes, backs are to the wall and every minute counts.
 Effective and fast IT outage notification can also mitigate an influx of support requests or queries in the event of an outage.
 Checklists or templates that have been prepared in advance can guide IT, project or communications staff and make the process more robust.

-How SnapComms can help - the SnapComms solution that allows you to pre-configure IT communications, user targeting groups and message notification settings ahead of an outage to ensure that IT teams are able to respond quickly.
+How SnapComms can help - the SnapComms solution facilitates pre-configured IT communications, user targeting groups and message notification settings ahead of an outage to ensure that IT teams are able to respond quickly without delay.

 Roles and responsibilities